Greetings From Fateful, Agadir, Morocco

 This episode was more beneficial than if it had not happened in many ways.
 Physically, my heart is improved, and should pay more dividends.
 More importantly, it gave me a chance to discover a new country that I knew nothing about and became enamored with.
 On the way back to the ship, I learned many impressive factoids that are beyond the scope of the more superficial tourist tracks.

 Morocco is more than 90% Moslem, but not very strict.
 Women could opt to wear Hijabs or not, and anyone can drink and gamble without judgments or repercussions.
-Everyone are kind to one another and tolerant t of everyone’s beliefs, and not driven by money or material goods.
+People are kind and tolerant to one another and not driven by money or material goods.
 In fact, the pleasant port agent who arranged it all and shadowed me throughout would not accept a tip.

 Why can’t we all emulate the Moroccans.
 Our world would be a better place.